-Engine Misfire or Rough Idle on GM 4.8L, 5.3L, 6.0L is becoming more common and getting harder to diagnose.
+Engine Misfire or Rough Engine Idle on GM 4.8L, 5.3L, 6.0L is becoming; more common and getting harder to diagnose.

-Also, GM V8 engines are very prone to a rough idle and misfire when cold.
+Because, GM V8 engines are very prone to a rough idle and engine misfire when cold.

 The check engine light may also come on, with codes P0300, P0171 and PO174.

-Armed with the knowledge of what can cause a engine misfire, rough idle condition and a specific testing strategy, you can easily find out what component is the one that has failed.
-So, should the engine misfire, rough idle or (TDC) code point to an air leak in the intake manifold gasket, following the below directions.
+Armed with the knowledge of what can cause a engine misfire; rough engine idle condition and a specific testing strategy; you can easily find out what component is the one that has failed.
+So, should the engine misfire, rough engine idle or (TDC) code; point to an air leak in the intake manifold gasket, following the below directions.

 A very common cause of a leaking intake manifold is the gaskets and bolts used from the factory.
 As a result, the plastic intake manifold fails to seal and creates a vacuum leak.